RD Position Description

 - Serve as a conduct hearing officer.

-- Serve in an on-call six person RD duty rotation.
+- Serve in an on-call five person duty rotation.

 - Opportunities to participate in various departmental committees, participating fully in the professional activities and/or assignments of the Division of Student Affairs and developing a cooperative relationship with other student service offices.